 fbpx Skip to main content

-Cyprus is a popular destination for foreign nationals – not only with British expatriates looking for a mild climate, low living costs and advantageous tax structures.
+Cyprus is a popular destination for foreign nationals – not least with British expatriates looking for a mild climate, low living costs and advantageous tax structures.

 The island provides a typically laid-back Mediterranean lifestyle, high schooling standards and 320 days of annual sunshine alongside an internationally focused business sector.

-With English widely spoken across North and South Cyprus, the country attracts professionals and families from across Europe, but understanding the true cost of living and tax implications are essential to plan a smooth, financially secure relocation.
+With English widely spoken across North and South Cyprus, the country attracts professionals and families from across Europe.
+However, understanding the true cost of living and tax implications is essential to planning a smooth, financially secure relocation.

 Cost of Living in Cyprus

-The island is divided into two republics – the Republic of Cyprus in the South and the Turkish Republic of Northern Cyprus in the North.
-There is a zone called the Green Line, created by the UN, which runs between the countries, although EU citizens and foreign nationals with valid visas can travel freely across.
+The island is divided into two republics – the Republic of Cyprus in the south and the Turkish Republic of Northern Cyprus in the north.
+There is a zone called the Green Line, created by the UN, which runs between the countries, although EU citizens and foreign nationals with valid visas can usually travel freely across.

 For the purposes of this article, we will focus on the Republic of Cyprus, which makes up the southern area of the island and is an EU nation.